javierbrea/eslint-plugin-boundaries/packages/website/docs/guides/debugging.md

 ### Unexpected element properties or missing captures

-- Check your element patterns in the [`boundaries/elements`](../setup/elements.md) setting
+- Check your element patterns in the [`boundaries/elements`](../classification/elements.md) setting
-- Verify pattern is correct in the element descriptor
+- Verify the pattern is correct in the element descriptor
 - Ensure descriptor patterns are listed in the correct order (first match wins)

+### Unexpected file categories or `file.categories` is `null`

+- File categories come from the [`boundaries/files`](../settings/settings.md#boundariesfiles) setting, not from `boundaries/elements`
+- If `file.categories` is `null`, no file descriptor pattern matched the file (or none is configured)
+- Categories accumulate: every matching file descriptor contributes its category

 ### Imports not resolving